What the C-suite wants: 24 must-have HR software metrics

 Read time

-One of the benefits of human resource management software is the control and visibility it gives over your people data.
-But among hundreds, if not thousands, of people metrics, what should your HR systems report on?
+One of the benefits of HR software is the control and visibility it gives you over your people data.
+But among hundreds, if not thousands, of people metrics available, what should your HR systems report on?
 Here are 24 metrics we typically see C-suites asking for most.

-Let’s explore the HR metrics we often see C-suites asking HR teams for – first the fundamentals, then more sophisticated reports that power advanced modelling and forecasting.
+Let’s get started.
+We’ll give a quick overview on using HR data for decision-making.
+And then dive into the HR metrics we often see C-suite leaders asking HR teams for – first the fundamentals, then more sophisticated reports that power advanced modelling and forecasting.

 1. Headcount